 Progressive independent and growing firm searching for a motivated Licensed Director to join our team.
 We are a family focused atmosphere with flexibility and generous time off.
 We are the opposite of a high sales pressure corporate atmosphere.
 BRAND NEW state of the art modern Funeral Center with on-site crematory!
 See our recent Featured Articles in the NFDA and TFDA Magazines!
 Come join us in Bryan – College Station, Texas, consistently voted a top community to live in the nation.
 Our firm is consistently voted best funeral service and Top 20 businesses to work for in Bryan College Station.

-Benefits may include but not limited to: vacation and sick time, tickets to Texas A&M Football, Basketball, Baseball, and Soccer games, community events and dinners, company dinners, your own brand new iMac workstation, discounts on auto-maintenance, SEP-Retirement contributions, relocation/moving allowance, signing bonus, paid continuing education and licensing.
+Benefits may include but not limited to: paid vacation and sick time, community events and dinners, company dinners, your own private iMac workstation, discounts on auto-maintenance, SEP-Retirement contributions, relocation/moving allowance, signing bonus, paid continuing education and licensing, tickets to Texas A&M Football, Basketball, Baseball, and Soccer games.

 (Embalming not required)